workforce-data-initiative/presentations/PITCHME.md

 #### Lessons Learned: Parallelism

 Open question: Relying on Airflow tasks and the built-in CeleryExecutor for parallelism has some simplicity gains over something like Spark or EMR: there is far less infrastructure to manage.
 Would it have been better to express all map-reduce in terms of Spark jobs?

++++

+#### Lessons Learned: Airflow

+Open question: Should we have used Airflow at all?

+When the project started the vision was that we were going to have new data coming in all the time, and Airflow's temporal task model fits that well.
+The reality was that we ended up getting data in more traditional batches.
+Airflow works, but isn't uniquely suited to handle this type of data flow.

+Airflow seems to be getting more popular, so there aren't as many real alternatives.

+---

+# Thanks for Listening!